aies-author-2025/techops/template/data documentation.md

 ## Known Usages
 <div style="color:gray">
-  EU AI Act <a href="https://artificialintelligenceact.eu/article/11/" style="color:blue; text-decoration:underline">Article 11</a>, paragraph 3
+  EU AI Act <a href="https://artificialintelligenceact.eu/article/11/" style="color:blue; text-decoration:underline">Article 11</a> ; <a href="https://artificialintelligenceact.eu/annex/4/" style="color:blue; text-decoration:underline">Annex IV</a> paragraph 3
   <p></p>
   <!--info: The AI Act requires delineating a system’s foreseeable unintended outcomes and sources of risks to health and safety, fundamental rights, and discrimination in view of the intended purpose of the AI system;
   the human oversight measures needed in accordance with Article 14, including the technical measures put in place to facilitate the interpretation of the outputs of AI systems by the deployers;